-Betsy Samuelson with 'Bob Steffen's' Hardneck Garlic.
-Readers interested in this garlic variety can reach Betsy here.
+Betsy Samuelson with 'Bob Steffen's Hardneck' garlic.
+Readers interested in this garlic variety can reach Betsy via firstname.lastname@example.org.

-Floods, drought, ruined harvests--by now many of us have experienced these--and we hear it may get worse.
-In previous posts we’ve considered paths to resilience through soil health.
-But the missing piece in every resilient gardener’s toolbox is seed, locally adapted seed, as this story by farmer Betsy Samuelson explains so well.
+Floods, drought, ruined harvests; by now, many of us have experienced these, and we hear it may get worse.
+In previous posts, we’ve considered paths to resilience through soil health.
+But the missing piece in every resilient gardener’s toolbox is locally adapted seed, as this story, written by farmer Betsy Samuelson, explains so well.

-Bob was the Farm Superintendent at Boys Town from 1943-1977.
+Bob was the farm superintendent of Boys Town from 1943 to 1977.
 He led commercial-scale organic and biodynamic farming methods in the Midwest.
-Bob Steffen died in 2006 and I never met him.
-But his son Jim and I served together on a local food policy council.
-At that time I had been growing his father’s special variety of garlic for some years.
+Bob Steffen died in 2006, and I never met him.
+But his son, Jim, and I served together on a local food policy council.
+At that time, I had been growing his father’s special variety of garlic for some years.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.